puregarlic/itch-graphql/README.md

 This is pretty simple.
 All you need to do is import the server and call it with the port and a boolean for GraphiQL.
 Internally, it's using `micro`, `apollo-server-micro`, and `microrouter`.

+For authorization, it's up to you whether to include a `ItchToken: <your token here>` HTTP header or to set up an `ITCH_TOKEN` environment variable.
+We recommend the latter.

 ```js
 import { server } from 'itch-graphql'